CheemsBread505/neogo/README.md

 # NeoGO

 NeoGO is a simple Go program designed for Linux systems.
-It provides information about the operating system, hostname, kernel version, uptime, abd shell.
+It provides information about the operating system, hostname, kernel version, uptime, and shell.

 ## Features